Neottopteris nidus

 What traditional systems uses this plant?

-This plant, known as Neottopteris nidus, has been historically utilized in various traditional medicine systems to treat skin ailments and inflammatory conditions.
+This plant, commonly known as the bird's nest fern, has been utilized in various traditional medicine systems across Southeast Asia and the Pacific Islands to treat ailments such as skin infections, wounds, and inflammatory conditions.

 Evidence Level: ★☆☆☆☆